andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 up is that this mountain is *steep*.
 I must have ridden up slopes steeper than this on my previous 22 ski hills but I really can't remember when.

+Off the lift I loop around to the right and dive down Spencer's.
+Of the hundreds of runs I've taken this trip I'm confident in saying that this is in the top-5 toughest.
+The substantial moguls that have

 23,000' of vert, bringing my total just over 600k.
 My total skiing distance is 560 miles.